minhquan23102000/personal-prompts/commands/test.md

 4.  **Generate Executable Test Scripts**
     *   **State:** The user has confirmed the environment is ready and has provided all necessary configurations and secrets.
     *   **Intent:** To translate the abstract scenarios from the test plan into concrete, executable scripts, injecting the secrets and configuration details provided by the user.
     *   **Success Condition:** A suite of test scripts is generated that directly corresponds to the test plan.
 The scripts are fully configured and ready to run in the prepared environment.
+Put the test script at `e2e_test` folder.
     *   **Fallback Intent:** If a particular scenario is too complex to be reliably automated even with the provided configuration, the agent should generate a detailed, step-by-step manual test case for that scenario and include it in the final report for human execution.

 5.  **Execute the Test Suite and Capture Evidence**